ExpediaGroup/styx/docs/user-guide/configure-advanced-routing.md

         fallback:
            <ROUTING-CONFIG-DEFINITION>

-routes:
+*Routes*:

-This is a list of "routes" that activate based on the outcome of the conditions.
+This block contains a list of destinations that are activated depending on the outcome of the conditions.

     CONDITION-DESTINATION:
        condition: <STRING, DSL predicate>
        destination:
          <ROUTING-CONFIG-DEFINITION>

-Conditions are evaluated in order they appear in the routes list.
+Conditions are evaluated in the order in which they appear in the routes list.
 The request is sent to the first destination that results in a positive match from the condition.

-fallback:
+*Fallback*:

 An optional field that specifies a handler which the request is sent when none of the configured routes match with the request.
 When fallback